'He was Southend': Tributes paid to slain British lawmaker

 Amess was attacked around midday Friday during his weekly constituency meeting in a church in Leigh-on-Sea, a town 40 miles (62 kilometers) east of London.
 He suffered multiple stab wounds.
 Paramedics tried without success to save him.
 Police have arrested a 25-year-old British man for the attack.

-In a statement early Saturday, the Metropolitan Police described the attack as terrorism and said its early investigation “has revealed a potential motivation linked to Islamist extremism.”
+The Metropolitan Police has described the attack as terrorism and said its early investigation “revealed a potential motivation linked to Islamist extremism.”
 It did not provide any details about the basis for that assessment.
 As part of the investigation, officers were searching two locations in the London area.

-Amess died doing what he most cherished — helping out residents in his seaside constituency of Southend West.
-Under Britain’s parliamentary system, lawmakers have direct links with their local voters, often hosting open meetings, or “surgeries,” on Fridays to listen to their concerns.
+Amess died doing an important part of his job — helping out residents in his seaside constituency of Southend West.
+Under Britain’s parliamentary system, lawmakers have direct links with their local voters, often hosting open meetings, or “surgeries,” to listen to their concerns.

 “The reason he wanted to use the church was because he wanted to be where the people were,” said Rev. Clifford Newman at the Belfairs Methodist Church where Amess was killed.